eodas/EOSpy/README.md

 The device will appear on the EOSPY Server map the next time the EOSPY Client sends GPS position information.

 (4) GPS Tracking Devices – Many companies make various off-the-shelf GPS Tracking devices.
 Configuring these devices will vary a little from vendors.
-First, add the new device with a unique identifier into the EOSPY – Executive Order Sensor Processor sYstem Server.
+First, add the new device with a unique identifier into the EOSPY – Executive Order Sensor Processor System Server.
 Next, configure your device to use the appropriate EOSPY Server IP address and port number.
 If the device fails to report, check the IP Address and Device ID.

 Device Unique Identifier